 The OPA NRDA regulations give NOAA discretion to prioritize the above criteria and to use additional criteria as appropriate.
-In developing this Draft DARP/EA, the second criterion listed
+In developing this Final DARP/EA, the second criterion listed

-(the extent to which each alternative is expected to return injured resources to baseline and/or compensate for interim losses) has been a primary consideration, because it is paramount to ensure that the restoration action will compensate the public for the injuries to offshore benthic resources impacted by the Incident.
+(the extent to which each alternative is expected to return injured resources to baseline and/or compensate for interim losses) has been a primary consideration, because it is paramount to ensure that the restoration action would compensate the public for the injuries to offshore benthic resources impacted by the Incident.

-NOAA identified seven restoration alternatives that exhibited sufficient geographic and ecological nexus to the injured habitat to warrant a full analysis.
+In the Draft DARP/EA, NOAA identified seven restoration alternatives that exhibited sufficient geographic and ecological nexus to the injured habitat to warrant a full analysis.
+In this Final DARP/EA, NOAA also considers an eighth project proposed by the State of Louisiana.
 The preference under OPA is for in-kind restoration (restoration of resources identical or similar to those injured) where possible and otherwise consistent with the criteria listed in Section 5.2.
 However, in-kind restoration was deemed to be infeasible.
 The restoration of offshore benthic and water column habitats is exceptionally logistically challenging and prohibitively expensive, given the circumstances of this Incident and relative benefits that it would provide.
 Accordingly, the identified restoration alternatives were primarily those that could be implemented in inshore estuarine environments.
 While at least one offshore habitat restoration alternative was considered, the most feasible alternatives were those that compensated for the injury through the creation, enhancement, or protection of coastal wetlands.
 While this restoration is out-of-kind, such a project is appropriate under the OPA NRDA regulations, 15 CFR 990.53(d)(2), if the restoration can provide equivalent services to those that were lost.
-Considered in light of this service-to-service scaling approach, wetlands restoration generally, and the preferred alternative specifically, were considered to have a strong nexus to the injured resource.
-This is due to the projects' geographic proximity to the injury site (alternatives were considered from Galveston Bay to Sabine Lake) and the fact that the majority of organisms that inhabit the offshore habitats of the continental shelf must spend some part of their life cycles in in-shore, estuarine habitats such as those proposed for restoration.
+Considered in light of this service-to-service scaling approach, wetlands restoration generally, and the selected alternative specifically, were considered to have a strong nexus to the injured resource.
+This is due to the projects' geographic proximity to the injury site (alternatives considered in the Draft DARP/EA were from Galveston Bay to Sabine Lake, and, with the inclusion of the Louisiana project in this Final DARP/EA, to the Calcasieu Ship Channel) and the fact that the majority of organisms that inhabit the offshore habitats of the continental shelf must spend some part of their life cycles in in-shore, estuarine habitats such as those proposed for restoration.

-RANGE OF REASONABLE ALTERNATIVES
+5.4 RANGE OF REASONABLE ALTERNATIVES